Last Updated on April 13, 2026

 Director’s salary

-- You pay employee national insurance, which is calculated on your annual salary.
-On your salary between £12,570 and £50,270, NI contributions are 8% and 2% of your salary over £50,270.
+- You pay employee national insurance of 8% on your salary between £12,570 and £50,270.
+NI contributions are 2% on any salary over £50,270.

 Dividends

 Limited company directors can withdraw profits after tax as dividend income.
-Directors report and pay tax on their dividend income through an annual self assessment tax return.
+Directors report and pay tax on their dividend income through an annual self-assessment tax return.
 Dividends are taxed as follows:

 - The first £500 of dividends is tax-free.